meken/cloud-hackathons/hacks/adk-intro/solutions.md

 ```

 > [!IMPORTANT]
 > Currently when an A2A Agent is accessed through the Cloud Run proxy, the proxy port must match the port that the container is running on (which is port `8080` by default).
 Note that this only applies to the A2A server, the MCP server can be proxied through any port.
+Once [relative URLs](https://github.com/a2aproject/A2A/issues/160) are supported by A2A, this should be fixed.

 The following snippet indicates what needs to be changed.